nordicmicroalgae/content/faq.md

 ### I cannot find a species I expect to find.

 Try a synonym in the search field.
-If you still do not find the species it should probably be added to the species list.
-Contact Nordic Microalgae at [nordicmicroalgae@smhi.se](mailto:nordicmicroalgae@smhi.se) or a member of your national microalgae committee.
-(At present Finland, Norway and Sweden).
+If you still do not find the species it could probably be added to the species list.
+Contact Nordic Microalgae at [nordicmicroalgae@smhi.se](mailto:nordicmicroalgae@smhi.se) and provide a link to the taxa in WoRMS and/or AlgaeBase.